-Summer and Extended Learning Time Strategy Chart
+Summer and Expanded Learning Strategy Chart

 The conventional six-hour, 180-day school year may not provide enough time for many poor and minority students in urban public schools to receive the education they deserve.
 In addition, the well-documented learning loss that poor children experience over summer contributes significantly to the achievement gap between them and children with more advantages in life.

 Launched in 2010, the Summer and Expanded Learning initiative supports efforts to engage children in more hours of learning both over the summer and during the school year (in what is commonly called "extended learning time").
 A central part of our work is to study these programs, measure their effects on student achievement, and make the findings public.
 Our summer and expanded learning efforts are guided by three common strategies: